johnwargo/eleventy-plugin-image-caption/readme.md

 ### Image Reference Position

 A page must add a caption an image using the `imageCaption` shortcode before you can use the `imageReference` shortcode to reference it.
 Its the process of adding the image to the page that creates the index used by `imageReference` to lookup the image number.

-This is a side effect of how I coded the plugin.
-I'm not happy with this limitation, so I plan on refactoring the code to get around it.
-I'm not sure if I can do it, but I will try to figure it out.

 ## Installation